raspi/kaukosohva/README.md

 * Why GStreamer?
   * Lots of tuning options
 * Does it matter who hosts VPN (WireGuard)?
-  * No, anyone can host the main VPN server where host/remote player(s) connect
+  * Who has the most bandwidth and stable connection is recommended

 # See

 * [host](host) directory for how to host a game